 Q. What if a candidate does not consent to a background check?

-The refusal to consent to a background can be grounds for rejection.
+The refusal to consent to a background check can be grounds for rejection.
 This is not uncommon.
 Because a background check is not conducted on this applicant, and no consumer report is provided, the FCRA does not apply.
 The adverse action process would no longer be applicable in this case.

 Q. What is the adverse action waiting period?